WassimTenachi/PhySO/README.md

 3. Miscellaneous

 - Efficiency curves (nb. of CPUs vs individual task time) are produced by `execute_UnitTest.py` in a realistic toy case with batch size = 10k and $10^3$ data points.
+- Parallel mode is not available from jupyter notebooks on spawn multiprocessing systems (typically MACs/Windows), run .py scripts on those.
 - The use of `parallel_mode` can be managed in the configuration of the reward which can itself be managed through a hyperparameter config file (see `config` folder) which is handy for running a benchmark on an HPC with a predetermined number of CPUs.
 - Disabling parallel mode entirely via `USE_PARALLEL_EXE=False` `USE_PARALLEL_OPTI_CONST=False` is recommended before running `physo` in a debugger.